§ 000.6: Transition Security

 § 000.64: Security Missions

 All federal, state, and municipal security agencies are responsible for the continuation of their missions to protect the United States from foreign invasion and domestic disorderliness during the reconstitution process.
-Officers are to be confident that the obvious intentions of the security missions will not be altered by the terminology of any new charter, and any alterations will not be effective until the scheduled adoption and recommission of the security agency.
+Officers are to be confident that the obvious intentions of the security missions will not be altered by the terminology of any new charter, and any alterations will not be effective until the scheduled adoption of the ratified charter and recommission of the security agency.
 All federal, state, and municipal appointments are responsible for their watches until properly relieved by the appointment process described in the succeeding charters.
 Prosecution of criminal law retains responsibility to protect the citizens during the transition.
 The Courts and Code will not incur any adverse disruption of service during the transition, because new charters are initiated to correct the inadequacies of the electoral, legislative, and bureaucracy systems (statutory law), and not the regulatory, criminal, and common laws that are "already on the books."

 § 000.65: Prosecution of Interference

 All evidence of interference, including vandalism of documents necessary for the secure transition of the government, will be investigated and prosecuted as appropriate with subsisting state and federal law.
 All officials, past and present, contemplating their liability for their acts during the former administrations are advised to seek legal counsel.
 Contempt for the reconstitution process by any government official will be considered suspicious, and will be investigated for possible culpability of acts against the United States.
 Unlike the former government, prosecution of law will be correctly diversified from factional governing, and will be able to process the workload unencumbered by any personal prejudice, political bias, or ethnic discrimination - the succeeding government will prosecute any and all crimes committed against the orderly progression of the United States’ approach to Justice.